Media Monitoring: The Ultimate Guide

 It’s not hard to remember examples of big businesses being caught flat-footed in the face of crisis.
 What examples come to mind for you?

 What happened in these moments?
-Did these companies know there was a massive media story building up around their crisis and simply chose not to respond?
+Did these companies know there was a massive media story building up around their crisis and simply choose not to respond?
 Or were they not monitoring the coverage to begin with?

 Let’s break down how media monitoring can be used at the various stages of crisis management.